Property Tax Protection Program

 Cameron CAD Formal ARB Hearings

-If an informal appeal is rejected or deemed insufficient by the taxpayer, then a formal hearing before the appraisal review board (ARB) is required.
-This impartial three-person panel hears both sides and picks whoever has the best evidence. $299 million in taxable value was reduced thanks to ARB hearings, the most the county has even seen.
-Residential property was able to cut the value by $203 million in 2023, nearly double what it achieved in 2022.
-Business real estate sliced $95 million from the tax rolls using formal protests.
-While impressive, this was on the low side, though it did top the 2022 figure of $87 million.
+If an informal appeal is rejected or deemed insufficient by the taxpayer, then a formal hearing before the Appraisal Review Board (ARB) is required.
+This impartial three-person panel hears both sides and picks whoever has the best evidence. $430 million in taxable value was reduced thanks to ARB hearings, the most the county has even seen.
+Residential property was able to cut the value by $141 million in 2024, almost half of what it achieved in 2023.
+Business real estate sliced $289 million from the tax rolls using formal protests.
+This was the most ever saved by businesses by a long shot, more than double what they saw in 2023.

 Tax Savings, Informal HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.